graphql/graphql-spec/spec/Section 3 -- Type System.md

 describe the intermediate levels.

 GraphQL Objects represent a list of named fields, each of which yield a value of a specific type.
-Object values are serialized as ordered maps, where the queried field names (or aliases) are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the query.
+Object values should be serialized as ordered maps, where the queried field names (or aliases) are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the query.